jackshiels/PlantMonitor/README.md

   client.loop();
 }
 ```

+The `sendMQTT()` uses a `PubsubClient` object to push data to the CASA MQTT server, based on the data topic (e.g., moisture or humidity).
+I also set up my own Mosquitto MQTT broker to capture data from my home plant installation.
+For details on how to set up your own MQTT server on Raspberry Pi, please see [[3]](#3).

 Additionally, a callback function `callback` is provided to allow remote activation of the flag servo.
 This method can receive an MQTT signal at the topic `activateServo`, which is subscribed to in the `reconnect` method.